mahfujur1/mit-DG/README.md

 # MIT-DG
 # Multi-component Image Translation for Deep Domain Generalization

 The Link of the paper [Paper in IEEE](https://ieeexplore.ieee.org/document/8658643).

-The Link of the paper using [Paper in arxiv](https://arxiv.org/abs/1812.08974).
+The Link of the paper [Paper in arxiv](https://arxiv.org/abs/1812.08974).